 High School groups are invited to spend their summer break at the Farm.
 Our service-retreats are focused around our four cornerstones.
 Through these, you will experience discussions and hands-on work relating to social justice concerns, sustainability, and direct service with our neighbors.

-A week at Jerusalem Farm will cost $250 per volunteer per week.
-Starting October 2014, we will be raising this price to $300 per volunteer per week.
+A week at Jerusalem Farm will cost $300 per volunteer per week.
 If you have any questions about our group weeks, please email our Volunteer Coordinator.